SchedMD/slurm-gcp/README.md

 ### Image-based Scaling
    When a deployment is created, the deployment will create a
-   <cluster_name>-compute-image instance that is a temporary compute instance
+   <cluster_name>-compute-image instance that is a base compute instance
    image.
-When the instance is done installing packages, it then creates a image of itself and then destroys itself.
+When the instance is done installing packages, it then creates a image of itself and then stops itself.
 Subsequent bursted compute instances will use this image -- shortening the creation and boot time of new compute instances.
 While the compute-image is running, the debug partition will be marked as "down" to prevent jobs from launching until the